matrix-org/matrix.org/content/legal/website-terms.md

 * 1.2.1 - minor updates - July 2020
 * 1.2.2 - minor updates - August 2022
 * 2.0.0 - clarifications around the relationship between the Matrix.org Foundation and Element - June 2023
-* 3.0.0 – major update to align with Digital Services Act and Online Safety Act , separate the terms for the matrix.org website and the Matrix homeserver, and update the Foundation’s registered address  – July 2025
+* 3.0.0 – major update to align with Digital Services Act and Online Safety Act , separate the terms for the matrix.org website and the matrix.org homeserver, and update the Foundation’s registered address  – July 2025